The Channeling Rules

 Setup Link to heading

-Players choose randomly who will play as Light, and who as Dark.
-Give each player:
+Players choose randomly who will play as Light and who as Dark.

-• One set of 8 different Glyph Cards of their color, that will form their hand
+- One set of 8 different Glyph Cards of their color.
+This becomes their hand.

-Shuffle the remaining green set of Glyph Cards.
-Place a Glyph Card in the four spaces below and to the right of the deck of Magic Circle Cards.
+Using the Green set of Glyph Cards, place a different Glyph Card in four spaces below and to the right of the deck of Magic Circle Cards.

-Place the four Druid Tokens on the four center cards of this grid, with tokens of each color diagonally across from each other.
+Place the four Druid Tokens on the four center Magic Circle Cards of this grid, with Druid Tokens of each color diagonally across from each other.

 Turn Structure Link to heading